×

 Historical Past-Year Versions of Minnesota Form M1M

-We have a total of twelve past-year versions of Form M1M in the TaxFormFinder archives, including for the previous tax year.
+We have a total of fifteen past-year versions of Form M1M in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2022 Form M1M